 Moama NSW 2731

 Membership is also available to other current and future parents of students enrolled at Moama Anglican Grammar and interested members of the community.
-Applications received will be considered at the Board meeting following their receipt and those persons accepted as members will be entitled to vote at and attend the following Annual General Meeting scheduled for Tuesday 29 May.
+Applications received will be considered at the Board meeting following their receipt and those persons accepted as members will be entitled to vote at and attend the following Annual General Meeting.